ehu009/2nd_mandatory/README.md

 * Make a cool dashboard on the web-page that displays the produced insights and notifications for a given rider.
 * Notification that a rider has been picked up by a car.
 * Sunset notification.
 Speed up to reach destination before dark
+* Use Google reverse geocoding API to lookup names for points of interrest (POI).
+That may be start, stops along the way, destination etc.
 * Make something cool.

 # Resources on reactive programming